holos-aafc/Holos/H.Content/Documentation/Swine Training Guide/Holos_4_Swine_Training_Guide.md

 <br>

-Holos uses **Soil Landscapes of Canada** (SLC), which are a series of GIS coverages that show the major characteristics of soils and land for all of Canada (compiled at a scale of 1:1 million).
+Holos uses **Soil Landscapes of Canada** (SLC) polygons, which are a series of GIS coverages that report the soil characteristics for all of Canada (compiled at a scale of 1:1 million).
 SLC polygons may contain one or more distinct soil landscape components.

 The **Farm Location** screen brings up a map of Canada with the province of Manitoba centered on the screen (Figure 5).

 The map contains red colored polygons that can be selected by moving the cursor over the region that contains the location of your farm.
 You can zoom in or out of the map by using the mouse wheel or by hovering the cursor over the zoom icon at the bottom of the screen.

-The swine farm for this example is located between Winnipeg and Portage la Prairie (Portage) with SLC polygon number **851003**.
+The swine farm for this example is located between Winnipeg and Portage la Prairie (Portage), in SLC polygon number **851003**.

 Find and right-click on this polygon to select it on the map (Figure 6).
 Note that at this point daily climate data will be downloaded from [NASA](https://power.larc.nasa.gov/data-access-viewer/).

 <br>

-> *Note: Climate data is central to most calculations performed by Holos.
+> *Note: Climate data are central to most calculations performed by Holos.
 For the most accurate estimation of farm emissions, measured climate data should be provided by the user which will override the default data obtained from the NASA weather API.
 If the user chooses to use the default NASA climate data, these data are available in a 10 km grid, and so can vary throughout the SLC polygon, depending on the precise location of the farm.
 Therefore, if possible, the user should choose the location of their farm as precisely as possible.
 Doing so can be aided by using different views (e.g., the Aerial view), which can be selected via the eye icon at the bottom of the map on the Farm Location screen.*
 >

-> *Holos will use daily precipitation, temperature, and potential evapotranspiration values to model soil carbon change (climate parameter), nitrous oxide emissions, as well as ammonia volatilization.*
+> *Holos will use daily precipitation, temperature, and potential evapotranspiration values to model soil carbon (C) change (climate parameter), nitrous oxide (N<sub>2</sub>O) emissions, as well as ammonia (NH<sub>3</sub>) volatilization.*

 <br>